fernanda-freitas/theskyaboveyou/README.md

 # The sky above you

-Set of images from Nasa being brought by it's API called 'APOD'.
+Image set taken from Nasa's api 'APOD'.